How are we doing? Let us know:

 - Partner Services (PS) - Assistance to support HIV positive individuals in disclosing their HIV status on their own, in the presence of a partner and counselor, or through referral for third-party notification in which the County of San Diego anonymously notifies partners of potential exposure to HIV.
 View information on PS.
 To notify partners of STDs go to www.inspot.org.

 - Health Communication Public Information (HCPI) - Presentations and events where HIV and STD health information is provided to the community such as health fairs and presentations in detention facilities.
 HIV prevention social marketing provides HIV and STD prevention health information to the public through marketing and behavior change campaigns.

 - Training and Technical Assistance (TA) - Training and TA is available to all funded providers of prevention services.

-HIV Prevention Community Planning
+HIV Prevention Group

 The mission of the HIV Prevention Group is to promote risk reduction activities and prevent new HIV infections in the County.
 This Group supports broad-based community participation in prevention planning, identifies priority prevention needs and creates a comprehensive plan that recommends how resources can most effectively target those at highest risk for the transmission or acquisition of HIV and STDs.
 The plan is current, evidence-based, refreshed with new information as it becomes available, tailored to the specific needs and resources of the community and widely distributed.
 View the Plan for Education and Prevention Services for San Diego County 2010-2013.

-The HIV Prevention Group is comprised of twenty members representing a variety of service providers and community members.
+The HIV Prevention Group is comprised of twenty-five members representing a variety of service providers and community members.
 This Group strives to recruit members from communities that are representative of the HIV epidemic in San Diego County including members from different communities of color, sexual orientations, genders, ages, socioeconomic statuses, residents of geographical areas, and experiences with risks associated with HIV.